treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 categories: python
 ---

-Sometimes the [Pythonic][] way to do things changes over time.
+Sometimes the [Pythonic][] way to solve a problem changes over time.
 As Python has evolved, so has the Pythonic way to count list items.

 Let's look at different techniques for counting the number of times things appear in a list.
+While analyzing these techniques, we will *only* be looking at code style.
+We'll worry about performance later.

 We will need some historical context to understand these different techniques.
 Fortunately we live in the `__future__` and we have a time machine.
 Let's jump in our DeLorean and head to 1997.

 ## if Statement